 Hi there!
 I’m Priscilla and live in the San Francisco Bay area.
 Welcome to my blog.
 I am an athlete, outdoor professional and adventuress who was diagnosed with Rheumatoid Arthritis (RA) over 35 years ago at age 23.
 In spite of the odds, I am thriving today.
 This is the first time I have been so public about living with RA.
 I have never let RA define me.
 Most people have no clue about RA so I hope this effort will serve to shine a light on RA for the general public and inspire those who live with RA.
 For more on my life with RA, go to “Chronic Life” on this site.

 The outdoors has always been a refuge and teacher beginning at the early age of 5 while climbing trees in the woods of New Hampshire.
 From there, ski racing and sailing with my family opened my life to more adventure- the good the bad and ugly along with thriving and surviving.
 I am grateful for these early outdoor experiences that shaped the foundation of my character especially one of resilience and perseverance.
-Thriving is something I have strived for in my life through outdoor adventure, paddling, healthy choices and meaningful work alongside friends, family and community.
+Thriving is something I strive for in my life through outdoor adventure, paddling, healthy choices and meaningful work alongside friends, family and community.
 I feel grateful for the lifestyle, privilege and opportunity I have experienced along this path.
 Whether climbing a peak, on a sea kayak expedition or enjoying a local trail run, being outdoors, in nature, has shaped my values, character and lifestyle from early childhood to present.